 National Stress Awareness Day

+The first Wednesday of November is Stress Awareness Day.
 Stress at work can come from a variety of factors, with the most common being workload, management and work-life balance.
 So what regulations protect workers from stress, and what are employers' legal duties?

 The Health and Safety at Work Act 1974

 This gives employers a duty to ensure the health, safety and welfare of all employees, as far as is reasonably possible.

 This sets a maximum length of 8 hours for night shifts and 48 hours in a working week.
 Employees must have a 20 minute break when working six hours or more, a minimum rest period of 11 hours between shifts and a day off every week, and holiday leave.
 Employees are also entitled to a minimum of 4 weeks paid annual leave.

 Management of Health & Safety at Work Regulations 1999